Nextiva / Blog / Marketing & Sales

 Consider strategies like time-limited discounts, personalized upgrade offers, or exclusive access to new products or features.
 These offers should feel personalized, reminding customers of your value while showcasing what’s new or improved since they left.

 Timing is also key.
-Reach out when your product or service has had meaningful updates or changes that are relevant to the customers’ past experience.
+Reach out when your product or service has undergone meaningful updates or changes relevant to customers’ experience.

-For example, create a special loyalty tier for returning customers, offering enhanced benefits they didn’t have before.
+For example, create a special loyalty tier for returning customers that offers enhanced benefits they didn’t have before.
 Or invite them to a beta launch of a new feature, giving them a sense of exclusivity and involvement in the product’s evolution.

 Offer customer referral rewards

-If a customer left on neutral terms — for example, because of disengagement or pricing concerns rather than dissatisfaction — they might still have a positive impression of your brand.
+Say that a customer left on neutral terms because of disengagement or pricing concerns, rather than dissatisfaction, they might still have a positive impression of your brand.

 In these cases, a referral program can act as a re-entry point by providing an incentive to re-engage.